rd--/blksc3/md/faq.md

 Block SuperCollider is a visual programming language specialised for writing programs for the SuperCollider synthesiser.

-There is a conscise overview of Block SuperCollider in [§1.01](https://blksc3.rohandrape.net/?e=help/Guide/1.01%20Block%20SuperCollider) of the Guide.
+There is a concise overview of Block SuperCollider in [§1.01](https://blksc3.rohandrape.net/?e=help/Guide/1.01%20Block%20SuperCollider) of the Guide.